7 Health Benefits of Playing Sudoku

 3. Medium Sudoku Puzzles for Memory Improvement

-Sudoku is a game that involves remembering numbers, patterns and potential solutions.
-Constantly playing Sudoku can enhance short-term memory and the ability to recall information quickly, such as remembering which row or column had which digits, what corner of a subgrid should you focus on filling in and if there are any number repetitions on other parts of the grid.
+Constantly playing it can enhance short-term memory and the ability to recall information quickly, such as remembering which row or column had which digits, what corner of a subgrid should you focus on filling in and if there are any number repetitions on other parts of the grid.

 4. Higher Chance of Dementia Prevention

-Giving someone a goal to move toward is also known to help prevent dementia.
-And even if it is to just fill cells up with numbers for a day, Sudoku can still contribute to preventing these illnesses.
 However, if you feel that someone you know is starting to show signs of mental degradation or if there are any alarming notes on your own mental check-up, always consult a medical professional.

 5. Play Free Sudoku Puzzles for Mental Stimulation